 depending on the generosity of others.

 He told me he had come for me because he had been watching from the other side, and saw my struggles with training, particularly with the weapons, "If I could put it

 all into a purse for you to take, I would."
 Of course, the constraints on his English made detailed explanations impossible.
 He had me demonstrate what I could do, and he studied my movement for what

 seemed an interminably long time.
 Then he had me repeat, so many times, I could barely continue, and fought with myself, demanding another part of me wake me from the dream.
 What I took from my

-experience came only after agonizing hours of repetition and correction under his close scrutiny.
+experience came only after agonizing repetitions and corrections under his close scrutiny.
 He showed the way, and I learned by doing.
-He saw his role as being like a strong wind, blowing away the
+He saw his role as being like a strong wind, blowing away the chaff,

-chaff, leaving behind only that which had substance.
+leaving behind only that which had substance.
 I thanked him, then woke.

 Now that wind blows in some other place.
-Those of us fortunate enough to have studied with him hold tightly to the substance which remains.
-In
+Those of us fortunate enough to have met him hold tightly to the substance which